arielf/learning-to-learn/README.md

 ***How can we tell the solution isn't optimal?***

   - The test loss is consistently ***much*** higher than the training loss
-  - The class-boundaries are not as we expect them (along the 4 quadrants): note the rhombus instead of square shaped of the upper right quadrant.
+  - The class-boundaries are not as we expect them (along the 4 quadrants): note the rhombus (instead of square) shape of the upper-right quadrant.
   - Over-fitting is in effect: whenever we click on the "regenerate" button (creating slightly different data-sets) the boundaries of the model shift.
 This tells us that the [generalization error](https://en.wikipedia.org/wiki/Generalization_error) is poor.
 IOW: the expected out-of-sample error is large.
   - The hidden-layers (partial solutions):
     - Have a lot of overlaps/redundancies between them